RULES FOR COOL - SEASON 41. About the notion of « Season »

 In each play-off match and, in case of victory, the perfection player will win his place in the Excellence division.Challenger division

-: The first and second players of each pool will go automatically up to Perfection division.
-The third two best players of the Challenger division will also be promoted to the Perfection division.
-Thus eight Challengers will be promoted to Perfection division.
-The last three players of each pool will automatically go down to the Rookie division.Rookie division
+: The four best players of each pool will go automatically up to Perfection division.
+The last four players of each pool will automatically go down to the Rookie division.Rookie division

 New rule supplement for ‘promotion as a result of desertion’ :